Grabstertv/Community-Design-Kit/README.md

 # How to Use
 You have two options:
+1. **(Recommended)**: Use [GitHub Desktop](https://desktop.github.com/download/) to [clone the repository](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).
+This way, you can easily update by clicking "Pull origin" when new assets are available for download.
-1. **Download Entire Repository**: Click `Code > Download ZIP` to keep a local copy.
+2. **Download Entire Repository**: Click `Code > Download ZIP` to keep a local copy.
 Note that new additions won't be reflected unless you download again.
-2. **(Recommended)**: Use [GitHub Desktop](https://desktop.github.com/download/) to [clone the repository](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).
-This way, you can easily update by clicking "Pull origin" when new assets are added.

 # How to Contribute
-To contribute, submit a pull request for any additions or fixes.
-Follow these guidelines:
+To contribute, clone the [clone the repository](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop) and [follow these steps](https://docs.github.com/en/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop#creating-a-pull-request) to submit a pull request.
+Your pull request will be accepted based on the follow these guidelines to keep things organized:

 ### File Naming Convention
-Use the following naming structure for new assets for searchability:
+Use the following naming structure for your files.
+This ensures efficient searchability for everyone and saves a lot of time.

 ```
 Object/Shape - Action/Direction (Style/Type) {Size,Additional Info}